vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_installer_options.md

 **IMPORTANT**: For security reasons, whenever possible, use separate port groups for the container network and the management network.

 To specify a container network, you provide the name of a port group for the container VMs to use, and an optional descriptive name for the container network for use by Docker.
 If you do not specify a descriptive name, Docker uses the vSphere network name.

+**IMPORTANT**:  The descriptive name is optional unless the port group name contains spaces.
+If the port group name contains spaces, you must specify a descriptive name.
+The descriptive name cannot contain spaces.

 If you specify an invalid port group name, `vic-machine create` fails and suggests valid port groups.

 - You can specify a vSphere network as the container network.
 - The port group must exist before you run `vic-machine create`.